Harleysville Group

-Harleysville Group Inc is a publicly traded insurance company based out of Harleysville, Pennsylvania.
+Harleysville Group Inc. is an insurance company based in Harleysville, Pennsylvania.
 It writes predominantly commercial insurances policies constituting more than 80% of premium volume received by the corporation per annum.

 History

 Harleysville was started by Alvin C. Alderfer because he and many automobile owners had no way of insuring against the risk of theft.
-He recruited the towns most prestigious citizens to form an association to insure against theft.
 Within two years he received an order from the state of Pennsylvania's Department of Insurance that he had to either disband the association or charter it according to the states regulations.
 On October 9, 1917 the Mutual Auto Theft Insurance Company and the Mutual Auto Fire Insurance Company were chartered.

 In 1922 after changes in state regulations and increased business by automobile owners the Harleysville Mutual Casualty Company was formed.

 In 1933 they merged with the Auto Theft Company.
 Over the coming years the company made strives to predict market trends and to keep ahead of those trends.

 In 1956 it changed its name again to Harleysville Mutual Insurance Company.
 It opened up Harleysville Life Insurance Company in 1960 which wrote life and disability insurance along with offering retirement plans.

 In 1966 the company went through major restructuring with all of the companies coming under Harleysville Mutual.
 During the next decade and a half the company progressively wrote more commercial volume as opposed to the emphasis on personal lines that it had seen up to that point.
 This culminated in the addition of a number of subsidiaries to keep up with the changes to the insurance industry that happened during that time.

 In 1979 Harleysville Group Inc. was founded.